exogen/graphbrainz-extension-discogs/README.md

 using the [Discogs API](https://www.discogs.com/developers/).
 This project has no affiliation with Discogs.

+The extension works by finding Discogs URLs in an entity’s URL relationships.
+The URL relationship must have the `discogs` type and point to a Discogs entity of the appropriate type: `artist` for artists, `label` for labels, `master` for release groups, and `release` for releases.

 **[Try out the live demo!][demo]** :bulb: Use the “Docs” sidebar or the documentation below to help construct your query.

+## Installation

 To use this extension, install [GraphBrainz](https://github.com/exogen/graphbrainz),
 then: